 As a continuation of the webinar, below are Mike’s top recommendations for technology items and accessories that will help you outfit your conference rooms.
+After all, technology is essential for the success of any digital transformation strategy.
 But before we jump on them, here’s something important to consider:

 You would want to design your rooms to be simple but impactful

 Once you’ve designed your conference room, you have to make sure it’s easy to use.
 It doesn’t matter how cool your room is, if it’s not easy to use and understand, it won’t be used to its fullest potential.

 At the same time, your staff will be responsible for taking care of these rooms, so the more complex you design your meeting rooms, the more time your staff will spend servicing them and not doing other things that will make your coworking space better.